Meet the cast of BBC One’s The Nest - TheNewsTrace

 Who’s James?
 Kaya’s social employee, he’s involved about her welfare.

 The place have I seen James Harkness earlier than?
-Harkness just lately starred in the TV thriller collection The Sufferer, wherein he performed Craig Myers, a suspected child-killer dwelling below witness safety.
+Harkness not too long ago starred in the TV thriller sequence The Sufferer, wherein he performed Craig Myers, a suspected child-killer residing underneath witness safety.
 The actor has additionally appeared in Silent Witness, Rogue One: A Star Wars Story, In Plain Sight, and Macbeth.

 David Hayman performs Souter